Intergovernmental Council of IPDC

 - Approving an appropriate system of financing for the Programme in order to secure the necessary resources for the benefit of those requesting assistance from the Programme;

 - Awarding of the IPDC-UNESCO Prize for Rural Communication.

 The Council normally meets in a regular plenary session once every two years.
 Extraordinary sessions may be convened as specified in the Council’s Rules of Procedure.

-Composition of the Intergovernmental Council of IPDC from the thirty-sixth session of the General Conference:
+Composition of the Intergovernmental Council of IPDC from the thirty-seventh session of the General Conference:

 |Burkina Faso||Iran (Islamic Republic of)||Togo|

 |Croatia||Madagascar||United Kingdom of Great Britain and Northern Ireland|